rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 ```

 The most relevant changes are:
-* The consumers attaches at the beginning of the stream with `OffsetSpecification.first()`.
+* The consumer attaches at the beginning of the stream with `OffsetSpecification.first()`.
 * The consumer must have a name.
 It is the key to store and retrieve the last stored offset value.
 * The manual tracking strategy is activated, which implies explicit calls to store offsets.